 Additionally, if you have no plans to leave your home to a loved one, it could be a great way to augment your retirement lifestyle.
 However, if you do have other options and want to bequeath the home to an heir, a reverse mortgage may not be a good fit for your situation.

-This article is intended to provide general information only.
+This article’s intent is to provide general information only.
 You’re encouraged to have thorough and open dialogues with your family (if applicable) and trusted, qualified financial professionals for guidance.

 Avoid high-pressure salespeople who over-promise the benefits and underemphasize the risks.
 And, be sure to understand precisely how your reverse mortgage will work both while you’re alive and after you’re gone before committing.